milen-ale/todolist/README.md

 # Acknowledgments

-MIcrovers Cariculum
-Hat tip to anyone whose code was used
-Inspiration
+- Microverse curriculum
   etc
   📝 License
   This project is not licensed.